We didn't become world-class by doing what others do

-Our bachelor degrees ensure that you gain deep knowledge in your discipline but also require you to study up to 25% of your courses from other disciplines.
-You will be exposed to different areas of knowledge, ways of understanding and methods of enquiry.
-There is a focus on skills development, problem solving, teamwork, communication and leadership.
+Our bachelor degrees ensure that you gain deep knowledge in your chosen discipline but also challenge you to study up to 25% of your courses from other disciplines.
+This means that you will gain an advantage over other graduates because you’ll learn to approach problems from different ways of thinking, understand different methods of enquiry and develop interdisciplinary skills and knowledge.
+There is a focus on skills development, problem-solving, teamwork, communication and leadership.
 Our degrees provide a base for employment or for advanced study in professional and specialist disciplines.
-They include:
+The University’s undergraduate degrees include:

 - Bachelor of Agriculture